matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 supporting code (eg. a simplex solver).
 These might be useful for other projects within the Quake community.

-Speaking of other uses, the scene produced by Blender could be useful for player analysis.
+Speaking of other uses, the scene produced by Blender could be used for player analysis.
 Speedruns of the game are often won or lost by small fractions of a second.
 Being able to load up multiple demos into the same scene and track exactly who is ahead at what point could give insight into where time can be gained.